 What type of content do you primarily create?

 A filler word is a phrase that fills in pauses or gaps in everyday speech.
-In English-speaking countries, a lot of people use filler words like “um,” “uh,” “well,” “you know,” and “I mean.”
+In English-speaking countries, people commonly use filler words like "um," "uh," "well," "you know," and "I mean" when they need a moment to think about what to say next.

-Some might call them verbal crutches, but the use of filler words serves a purpose.
+Some might call them verbal crutches, but the use of filler words serves a psychological purpose.
 Not only do they keep the flow moving while your brain catches up, they also communicate tone, soften otherwise brash declarations, and even act as in-group signaling.
-But they’re not always the best way to get your message across.
+But when overused, they can undermine your credibility and distract from your message.

 Here are a few of the main reasons why you'd consider removing filler words from your podcast: